 Answer: The amount of contact that you’ll have with your birth mother will vary, depending on the situation.
-However, most birth mothers and adoptive families who pursue an open adoption email and/or talk on the phone about once a week during the match phase.
+However, most birth mothers and adoptive families who pursue an open adoption text, zoom, or call each other about once a week during the match phase.
 This is important for both parties as it’s a way for everyone to get to know each other and feel more comfortable with one another.
-Because prospective adoptive parents are almost always in the labor and delivery room for the birth of the baby, we suggest that you meet your birth mother in person prior to the hospital.
+Because prospective adoptive parents are almost always in the labor and delivery room for the birth of the baby, we suggest that you meet or zoom with your birth mother prior to the hospital.
 This is a wonderful way to make everyone feel as comfortable as possible with one another.
 Your adoption caseworker will help you in deciding how often you should be in contact with your birth mother based on the birth mother’s comfort level, as well as your own.

 Answer: Not at all!
 I find that most prospective adoptive parents fear that their adoption attorney is going to tell them that they are too old to adopt.
 In domestic adoption, the birth parents select the adoptive parent(s) who they want to adopt the baby.
 Because it is the birth parents who make that decision, the State does not interfere by imposing any maximum age restrictions.
 Simply put, there is no maximum age restriction in domestic adoption.
 With respect to your specific ages, you’ll be happy to know that you fall within the average age range for prospective adoptive parents.
 Indeed, most prospective adoptive parents are between 35 and 55 years of age and we have seen both younger and older clients who have successfully adopted.

 Answer: No. While being concerned with bonding is often a concern of a prospective adoptive parent(s) who are beginning to explore adoption, those that pursue adoption and have a baby through the process always report that bonding starts to take place as soon as the adoptive parents hold the baby and are given the responsibility of caring for the baby.
-In domestic adoption, the adoptive parents are usually in the delivery room and start to care for the baby the instant the baby is born.
+In domestic adoption, the adoptive parent(s) are usually in the delivery room and start to immediately care for the baby.
 The awesome responsibility of parenting a newborn child instantly takes over.
 As one client once put it, “the second you see and hold the baby that was meant to be, bonding is instant and your life is forever changed.”

 Answer: While the adoption is pending, your son will use his original birth certificate (issued immediately after the birth of the child).
 Your adoption petition and the birth parent consent forms prove you are the prospective adoptive parents and contain the name you gave your son.
 You should use your son’s new name for all purposes going forward.
 While the Social Security Administration can issue a social security number for your son while the adoption is pending, it is best to wait until the adoption is completed.
 I recommend that you wait to apply because you want to apply in the name you give your son and as your son’s parents.
 This is proven by the new birth certificate that you will receive after you finalize the adoption.
 If you want to claim your child for tax purposes while the adoption is still pending, you can download Form W-7A from the Internal Revenue Service.
 They will issue you an Adoption Taxpayer Identification Number (“ATIN”).
 This identification number is specifically for a child whose adoption is not yet finalized.
 Please remember to consult with your tax advisor regarding your particular tax situation.
 Once your son’s adoption is finalized, the Court and/or adoption agency will automatically request that the state in which the baby was born issue a new birth certificate that lists you as the parents of the child.
 The new birth certificate also will reflect whatever name you have given your son.
 Upon receiving the new birth certificate, (this can take a few days to a year depending on the state) you should go online to the Social Security Administration and apply for a social security number for your child.